Trixagus carinifrons agg.

 Slightly frustratingly, I am not able to fully resolve this my first example of a member of the family Throscidae.
 It was found in my moth trap, was just under 3mm long and I got it to family using the Unwin key fairly easily.
 Then the fun began.

 On paper, separating Trixagus from Aulonothroscus should be straightforward - the latter has more or less entire eyes while Trixagus has its eyes deeply incised.
 I could see something running through the eyes, but at first I wasn't sure if this was merely pattern or a true division.
 It seemed to be an excavated region through the eye, shaped as shown in Duff's diagram of Trixagus obtusus eye, but it didn't seem deep - I thought I could even see facets at the bottom.
-The eye wasn't completely incised, but it did have some kind of shallowly-excavated hairy region - was this the incision I was looking for for Trixagus?
+I didn't think the eye was completely incised, but it did have some kind of shallowly-excavated hairy region - was this the incision I was looking for for Trixagus?
 Other beetles I've looked at with incised eyes have an incision of material that clearly isn't part of the eye - a bit of the head running through (or maybe over?) the middle of the eye.
 Except very shortly at the base, that wasn't what I was seeing here.

-In the end I ended up clearing the head in potassium hydroxide solution to get a better look at it, and after comparing with high quality online images of Trixagus (unfortunately I couldn't find any high quality images of Aulonothoscus that showed the eye clearly) I was satisfied that the excavation I was seeing in the eye was indeed to incision referred to in the keys.
+In the end I ended up clearing the head in potassium hydroxide solution to get a better look at it, and after comparing with high quality online images of Trixagus (unfortunately I couldn't find any high quality images of Aulonothoscus that showed the eye clearly) I was satisfied that the excavation I was seeing in the eye was indeed the incision referred to in the keys.
 My beetle was Trixagus.

 Beyond the incision the eye was only three facets deep, so that ruled out the commonest Trixagus, dermestoides.
 The frons had a pair of evident keels which ruled out obtusus, and the length and straightness of the keels pointed to either carinifrons or meybohmi.
 Unfortunately these two can only be separated by male genitalia, and upon dissection this one proved to be a female.